-SOC designs are similar to ASIC designs, but with many more large macros fixed in the placement area.
-In extreme cases the bulk of the design is concentrated in standard pre-designed library cores, RAMs, etc, with only a small fraction of movable logic providing minor control functions.
+of movable logic providing minor control functions.
 Such placement instances tend to have extremely low densities on the order of 20%, and in some cases less than 5%.
 Placement algorithms developed for nearly-full designs often do not handle such extremes well.
-Therefore one seeks algorithms specifically developed for this context and tested on lowdensity designs [2].
+Therefore one seeks algorithms specifically developed for this context and tested on low-density designs [4].

 Microprocessor designs are generally laid out hierarchically, and this approach often leads to many small partitions.
 Some of these partitions are small standard-cell placement instances with very few fixed cells, a large number of fixed I/O ports, and a small number of movable cells (< 10000).
-Because densities tend to be high, averaging 80% and reaching 98%, specialized techniques are needed to produce good placements that are also legal [57, 12].
-Also, due to the small number of movable objects and the large number of fixed ports [8], multi-level partitioning [3, 32] is no better during placement than simpler "flat" FM partitioning [25].
-Related results have been reported in [7].
+Because densities tend to be high, averaging 80% and reaching 98%, specialized techniques are needed to produce good placements that are also legal [64, 15].
+Also, due to the small number of movable objects and the large number of fixed ports [8], multi-level partitioning [6, 37] is no better during placement than simpler "flat" FM partitioning [29].
+Related results have been reported in [11, 8].